-- 1. Any suspicion, allegation or incident of abuse in relation to vulnerable adults using ADCA services must be reported to ADCA's Designated Safeguarding Officer as soon as possible or on that working day at the latest.
-For ADCA this will be the Community Services Manager and, in their absence, the Chair of ADCA or any other Trustee.
-This person will take appropriate advice from the local social services duty social worker.
+- Any suspicion, allegation or incident of abuse in relation to vulnerable adults using ADCA services must be reported to the Designated Safeguarding Officer as soon as possible or on that working day at the latest.
+In their absence, the Designated Safeguarding Lead Trustee must be informed.
+These persons will take appropriate advice from the local social services duty social worker.
 In urgent situations the out-of-hours local authority duty service will be contacted or contact will be made with the police. - 2.
-Any suspicion, allegation or incident of abuse in relation to a child who is attending a shared ADCA event jointly run with other organisations that provide services to children must be reported immediately to the supervising member of that organisation and to ADCA's Designated Safeguarding Officer.
-Any concerns about a child attending any ADCA event or service must be immediately reported to ADCA's Designated Safeguarding Officer as well as the ADCA staff member leading the activity. - 3.
-A written record of the date and time of the report must be made and the report must include the name and position of the person to whom the matter is reported.
-A telephone report must be confirmed in writing to the relevant local authority adult social services department within 24 hours. - Cheshire East Council is the local Adult Social Services Authority whose contact details and information for workers is attached for further information.
-Cheshire Police Service contact numbers are also provided.
+Any suspicion, allegation or incident of abuse in relation to a child who is attending a shared ADCA event jointly run with other organisations that provide services to children must be dealt with as set out in paragraphs 8.1 to 8.3 above. - A written record of the date and time of the report must be made and must include the name and position of the person to whom the matter is reported.
+The ADCA Incident and Safeguarding Form (available in all ADCA club venues) should be used for this purpose, or plain paper if necessary. - 4.
+A telephone report must be confirmed in writing to the relevant local authority adult social services department within 24 hours. - 5.
+Cheshire East Council is the local Adult Social Services Authority whose contact details and information is included at the end of this document.